Chapter 4: Construction Details, Section 73: Concrete Curbs and Sidewalks

 During this preliminary review, take the following steps:

 - Review the contract for details about the project’s concrete curbs and sidewalks, and compare these details with conditions in the field.
-As appropriate, review sheets A87A, A88A, and A88B of the Standard Plans.
+As appropriate, review sheets A87A, "Curbs and Driveways"; A88A, "Curb Ramp Details"; and A88B, "Curb Ramp and Island Passageway Details," of the Standard Plans.

 - Conform to the current policy of replacing existing facilities.

 - Comply with agreements such as Maintenance Agreements.